Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 5. For each asset ID, where issuance program does not check an issuance key, issuer [creates a transient issuance key](#create-transient-issuance-key).
 6. Issuer provides arguments for each issuance program of each asset ID.
 7. Issuer [encrypts issuance](#encrypt-issuance): generates asset ID and value commitments and provides necessary range proofs.
-8. Issuer remembers values `(H,c,f)` to help complete the transaction.
+8. Issuer remembers values `(AC,c,f)` to help complete the transaction.
 Once outputs are fully or partially specified, these values can be discarded.
 9. Issuer proceeds with the rest of the transaction creation.
 See [simple transfer](#simple-transfer) and [multi-party transaction](#multi-party-transaction) for details.

-### Simple transfer WIP
+### Simple transfer

 1. Recipient generates the following parameters and sends them privately to the sender:
     * amount and asset ID to be sent,